neoBortx/SimpleBleClient/README.md

 - Asynchronous operations using Kotlin coroutines.
 - Search and filter BLE devices based on services.
 - Read and write data from/to BLE devices.
-- Subcribe to connection status changes.
+- Subscribe to connection status changes.
-- Subcribe to characteristics changes
+- Subscribe to characteristics changes

 ## Gradle